Theodore is an autistic film geek lover who loves the art of film and is not ashamed of it.

-Based on the 1976 autobiography of the same, Born on the Fourth of July follows Ron Kovic (Tom Cruise), a Vietnam war veteran turned anti-war activist.
+Based on the 1976 autobiography of the same name, Born on the Fourth of July follows Ron Kovic (Tom Cruise), a Vietnam war veteran turned anti-war activist.
 Kovic joins the United States Marine Corps to fulfill his patriotic duty of serving his country.
-But after becoming paralyzed in his second tour, he returns home only to feel that the America he once fought for has betrayed him.
-So he decides to become an anti-war and human rights activist to bring awareness to struggling veterans who fought in Vietnam.
+But after becoming paralyzed in his second tour, he returns home, only to feel that the America he once fought for has betrayed him.
+He decides to become an anti-war and human rights activist to bring awareness to struggling veterans who fought in Vietnam.

 While Platoon was about a group of soldiers battling the horrors during Vietnam, Born on the Fourth of July is about what happens when a soldier returns home from the battlefield.

 Despite this being based on an autobiography, the story still holds up after 32 years.
 But what makes the film resonate today is its theme.

 A tale about a Vietnam veteran struggling in a society that wants to forget about the war is a big challenge to bring to the big screen.
 This is because screenwriters often feel the need to sugarcoat everything for the sake of an entertaining movie.
 But Stone and Kovic (co-writing the screenplay based on his book) make no efforts to do that.

 This movie goes beyond the theme of "war is bad" and explores the false ideal of a patriotic war.
 It's about how our society viewed war during that time and the cynicism of not supporting the veterans who have fought there.
 It's a theme that resonated with people during its release, and it continues to do so to this very day.

 Tom Cruise has never been better than he is in this movie.
 It's a role that requires a lot of emotion and range for an actor of his caliber.
 If he doesn't work, then the movie doesn't work.
 Thankfully, he commits to the role beautifully.